Coopydood/ultimate-macOS-KVM/docs/MainMenu.md

 ***

-## 3. System compatibility checks...
+## 3. Compatibility checks...

 This menu contains a few scripts designed to automatically test your system configuration and check it for any issues that may prevent you from using features such as KVM itself or VFIO-PCI passthrough.
 Your installed GPU(s) can also be checked for compatibility with macOS from this menu too.

 ***

-## 4. VFIO-PCI passthrough tools...
+## 4. Passthrough tools...

 Another menu that presents a list of useful tools that can assist in the preparation and configuration of VFIO-PCI passthrough of physical PCI devices, such as GPUs or audio cards.
 This menu also lets you start the **VFIO-PCI passthrough assistant** - an easy, guided way to get your system set up for successful passthrough.

-> [!NOTE]
-> This toolset can also be accessed from the Extras menu, as this main menu shortcut may be removed in a later version.

 ***

 ## E. Extras...

 What it says on the tin, really.
-This menu contains loads of other goodies, such as the AutoPilot extension script - **VFIO-PCI Passthrough Assistant** - which aims to make passing through devices a more seamless experience by walking you through each step and making the relevant changes to your config file for you.
+This menu contains loads of other goodies, such as the **XML Converter** - which lets you convert and import your AutoPilot scripts into XMLs for use with Virtual Machine Manager!

 You can also do other things here such as **resetting your OpenCore image**, or resetting **the entire repo** for those oopsie-whoopsie moments.

 For more information on Exras, see [this page](https://github.com/Coopydood/ultimate-macOS-KVM/wiki/Extras).

+***

+## W. What's new?

+This option simply opens your current version's release changelog in your default browser.

 ***